Konvt/pgbar/docs/QuickStart.md

 The number of effective iterations of the iterator is the same as the value returned by the `NumericSpan` method `size()`;  In particular, if the step is longer than the value range, then the iterator's value will be beyond the end point of the value range.

 ## `IterSpan`
-`pgbar::scope::IterSpan` is a template type, which is used to express the abstract range delimited by two iterators; It can be considered a very simplified version of `std::views::ref_view`.
+`pgbar::slice::IterSpan` is a template type, which is used to express the abstract range delimited by two iterators; It can be considered a very simplified version of `std::views::ref_view`.

 `IterSpan` requires that the iterator type passed in must be able to copy or move constructs, and must be able to calculate the distance between two iterator objects, otherwise the compilation will fail.